This post may contain affiliate links, view our disclosure policy.

 Hi!
 If this is your first time here, we’re Brooke and Daron Farmer, and we’re so glad you stopped by!
-I thought it would be fun to share some fun things about me, some facts about us, our marriage, and our family that you might not know about us in this short video and post.
+I thought sharing some fun things about me, some facts about us, our marriage, and our family that you might not know about us in this short post would be fun.

 1. We are Complete Opposites in Many Things

 Spontaneity and having fun are both qualities that Daron has, while I tend to be more serious and enjoy sticking to a schedule.
 Daron has a big personality that is fun and loving.
 He’s also an extrovert who loves to be around people.
-I’m naturally introverted, and being at home is my favorite place.
+On the other hand, I’m naturally introverted, and being at home is my favorite place.

 2. We have been Married Before

 Daron was married for 17 years to his late wife, Ashley, and they had Ethan and Hailey together.
 Unfortunately, Ashley passed away a few years ago after being diagnosed with stage 4 inflammatory breast cancer.
 I got married in 2009, and the marriage ended soon after I had my son, Easton.
 Divorce is never easy, and it was a tough season in my life.

 Today, Easton’s dad and I get along very well and work together as a blended family.
 When I met Daron, I think we were both still healing from past hurts, but we found encouragement in talking about these difficult times and working together as a blended family.